-Annual Salary and Fringe Benefits Survey - MORPC continued its tradition of collaborating with regional and local governments to compile the annual salary and fringe benefits survey.
-Forty (40) member governments provided a variety of compensation and benefit data that was compiled for the use of our
+Annual Salary and Fringe Benefit Survey - MORPC continued its tradition of collaborating with local governments in the region to compile the annual salary and fringe benefits survey.
+Forty member governments provided a variety of compensation and benefit data that was compiled for the use of our members.
+The survey is a valuable tool for use in determining how compensation structures compare across different organizations.

 Convening Finance Directors - In 2023, MORPC collaborated with other organizations' finance directors across Central Ohio and throughout the state.
 As part of this effort, MORPC convened the Mid-Ohio Finance Administrators (MOFA) to discuss current topics of interest and share ideas with other local governments in Central Ohio.
-Similarly, MORPC convened the finance directors from Ohio Association of Regional Councils (OARC) members to discuss topics of interest and share ideas.
-OARC members include MORPC, other regional councils, and regional transportation planning organizations.
+Similarly, MORPC convened the finance directors from members of the Ohio Association of Regional Councils (OARC) to discuss topics of interest and share ideas.
+OARC members include MORPC and other regional councils and regional transportation planning organizations.